rickbergfalk/postgrator/README.md

 };
 ```

-You might want to choose the JS file approach, in order to make use (secret)
+You might want to choose the JS file approach, to make use of (secret)
 environment variables such as the above.

 When using JS files, the file content nor the resulting script is checksum validated.

-Support for asynchronous functions is provided, in the event you need to retrieve data from a external source, for example:
+Support for asynchronous functions is provided, in the event you need to retrieve data from an external source, for example:

 ```js
 const axios = require("axios");